Concreting in hot weather

 7 Start proper curing as soon as possible.
 Make sure that the temperature of the concrete stays as low as possible.
 Continuous curing for at least the first 3 to 7 days is essential in hot weather if you wish to minimise cracking and obtain adequate strength gain.
 Do not apply cold water to a hot concrete surface as thermal cracking may occur due to sudden cooling.

 Plastic Shrinkage Cracking

-Shrinkage cracks that occur before the concrete sets up?
+Plastic shrinkage cracks are cracks that occur before the concrete sets.

 - Low humidity